zerynth/docs/docs/reference/boards/xplained_same54/docs/index.md

 For powering the device through Target USB (debug USB port on Xplained pro kit), voltage of 4.4V to 5.25V and current of 500 mA are needed.

-Note
+!!! note
 	External power is required when 500mA from a USB connector is not enough to power the device with possible extension boards.
 A connected USB device in a USB host application might easily exceed this limit.

 ## Connect, Register, Virtualize and Program

 The Xplained Pro Sam E54 debug port is connected to EDBG, which provides a virtual COM port to software on a connected computer.
 To recognize the device, all  **Windows**  (automatic driver software installation),  **OSX**  and  **Linux**  machines will recognize the device as a COM port automatically.

-Note
+!!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
 Adding the user to the group, that owns this file, gives the required read/write access:

 > -   **Ubuntu**  distribution –> dialout group
 > -   **Arch Linux**  distribution –> uucp group